 Do not be alarmed by the darkness immediately after your treatment.
 To start with the trauma to the area will be very visible, making the colour appear darker and more red.
 This will begin to disappear as you start to heal.
 The top layer will flake away leaving the pigment inside your skin, which will be a far softer version than what you will see today.
-This will take five to seven days.
+This will take 5 to 7 days.

-It is important you follow the guidelines below to make sure you get the best possible result from your micro-pigmentation treatment.
+You must follow the guidelines below, to make sure you get the best possible result from your micropigmentation treatment.